hbrobotics/ros_arduino_bridge/README.md

 follow the instructions below so that you can still use your Arduino-compatible controller to read sensors and control PWM servos.

-First, you need to edit the MegaRobogaiaPololu sketch. mAt the top of the file, change the two lines that look like this:
+First, you need to edit the MegaRobogaiaPololu sketch.
+At the top of the file, change the two lines that look like this:

 <pre>